rlangoy/bluepy_examples_nRF51822_mbed/README.md

 Service <uuid=Generic Access handleStart=1 handleEnd=7>
 Service <uuid=a000 handleStart=12 handleEnd=65535>
 ```
+The Service UUID=0xA000 is a custom service that contain is used to display the nRF51-DK button1's state<br>>
+The button1 could be read by reading the value on the characteristics-UUID 0xA001 (this is a custom characteristics)

 #####getDeviceCharacteristics.py
 --------------------------------
 Displays the Device's handles,characteristic-UUIDs and properties by running :